ringcentral/ringcentral-api-docs/docs/messages_sync.md

 Working with Message Sync API could be illustrated by the following example which can be mapped to scenario described above.

-1. Application sends FSYNC request to server indicating required time frame and criteria.
+1. Application sends FSync request to server indicating required time frame and criteria.
 Server responds with message data (headers) and Sync Token.

 2. When user wants to open, update or delete some of the messages loaded application does it through regular Message Store API using message ID(s).

-3. If user presses "Refresh" button, application sends ISYNC request to server (providing Sync Token returned previously) and gets back new or updated messages, as well as indicator that some messages were removed from server.
-Application may be also configured to poll server with ISYNC requests periodically in background.
+3. If user presses "Refresh" button, application sends ISync request to server (providing Sync Token returned previously) and gets back new or updated messages, as well as indicator that some messages were removed from server.
+Application may be also configured to poll server with ISync requests periodically in background.

-4. If user presses "More messages" button, application sends ISYNC request to server but also expands Sync Frame by providing new desired range of messages.
+4. If user presses "More messages" button, application sends ISync request to server but also expands Sync Frame by providing new desired range of messages.

 ---